SoftUni-Internal/interactive-content/EN/02-Data-Defenition-And-Data-Types/00-Data-Definition-And-Data-Types.md

 # Data Definition And Data Types

-Today you will learn about MySQL `Data Types` and how to use them effectively in designing databases in MySQL.
+In this lesson you will learn about MySQL `Data Types` and how to use them effectively in designing databases in MySQL.

 [/slide]